 Struggling with the AMCAS Work and Activities section?
-In this blog, you'll learn how I composed effective AMCAS Work and Activities entries, including the AMCAS "Most Meaningful Experiences", which activities should be included, and how to maximize the allotted space to create powerful entries.
+In this blog, you'll learn how I composed effective AMCAS Work and Activities entries, including the AMCAS "Most Meaningful Experiences" tips, which activities should be included, and how to maximize the allotted space to create powerful entries.
 Finally, I'll share 40 AMCAS Work and Activities examples from our own past successful students so you can create your own stand-out entries.

 >>Want us to help you get accepted?
 Schedule a free initial consultation here <<